Fullchee/learning-linux/mac.md

 ### Calendar won't sync
 Preferences -> Internet Accounts -> Untick and tick calendar

-### Open folders with an app in Finder (eg iTerm, VSC)
-1. Find the applescripts and create apps for them (won't be posted here, applescript & apps will update)
-2. Hold cmd and drag and drop the app onto the area beside the search bar

 ### Reset SMC (System Management Controller, hardware settings)
 1. Turn off laptop